Coprinus comatus (O.F. Muell.: Fr.) Pers Shaggy Mane

 Porphyrellus porphyrosporus (Fr. & Hök) E.-J. Gilbert

 Porphyrellus porphyrosporus is a rare and very dark bolete with a dry velvety cap.
-Actually our West Coast version has been turned into a variety: Porphyrellus porphyrosporus Talking about it, I have eaten it without any ill effects, since its European cousins are listed as edible.
+Actually our West Coast version has been turned into a variety: Porphyrellus porphyrosporus var. olivaceobrunneus.
+I have eaten it without any ill effects, since its European cousins are listed as edible.
 However, I think it is too rare to use it as an edible and it does not taste as good as a true porcini anyway.

 Seen in Thurston County Oct.
-13, 2007 near a spruce tree
+13, 2007 near a spruce tree, its favorite host tree.

 This mysteriuos bolete is included here, because there are only few Pacific Northwest images on the net.
 In the past it has also been named Porphyrellus pseudoscaber & Tylopilus pseudoscaber.